 Background - The current Philips MRX defibrillators are at the end of their serviceable life.
 A project is now underway to replace them with new Advanced Life Support (ALS) monitor/defibrillator units.
-The aim being to improve patient care and staff experience.

 Aim - The objective of the Defibrillator Replacement Project is to commission and deploy replacement defibrillators for use by Scottish Ambulance Service clinicians.
-The aims being to improve patient care through innovation and clinical transformation, support the delivery of the Out-Of-Hospital Cardiac Arrest Strategy for Scotland (2015) and to deliver better care to patients wherever they may be.
+The aim being to improve patient care and staff experience through innovation and clinical transformation, support the delivery of the Out Of Hospital Cardiac Arrest Strategy for Scotland (2015) and to deliver better care to patients wherever they may be.